Indianapolis Colts vs. New York Jets NFL Week 9 Odds, Plays and Insights for November 4, 2021

 Over/under insights

-- Indianapolis has combined with its opponents to put up more than 46.5 points in five of nine games this season.
+- Indianapolis has combined with its opponents to score more than 46.5 points in five of nine games this season.

-- New York's games have gone over 46.5 points in four of seven chances this season.

-- Thursday's total is 5.2 points higher than the combined 41.3 PPG average of the two teams.

 - These two squads surrender a combined 52.3 points per game, 5.8 more than this contest's over/under.

-- The average total in Colts games this season is 46.4, 0.1 points fewer than Thursday's total of 46.5.
+- The Colts and their opponents score an average of 46.4 points per game, 0.1 fewer than Thursday's total.

-- In 2020, games involving the Jets have averaged a total of 43.5 points, 3.0 fewer than this game's set over/under.
+- The 43.5 PPG average total in Jets games this season is 3.0 points fewer than this game's over/under.

 Colts stats and trends

-- In Indianapolis' eight games this season, it has six wins against the spread.
+- Indianapolis has played eight games, with six wins against the spread.

-- This season, the Colts won ATS in their only game as a favorite of 10.5 points or more.
+- The Colts have been favored by 10.5 points or more once this season and covered the spread.

-- Indianapolis' games this year have gone over the point total five times in nine opportunities (55.6%).
+- Indianapolis has gone over the point total in 55.6% of its opportunities this year (five times over nine games with a set point total).

-- When Indianapolis puts up more than 29.4 points, it is 3-1 against the spread and 2-1 overall.
+- When Indianapolis records more than 29.4 points, it is 3-1 against the spread and 2-1 overall.

 - The Colts have turned the ball over five more times (10 total) than the Jets have forced a turnover (5) this season.